Mutual Information Estimation via $f$-Divergence and Data Derangements: Introduction

 Therefore, the output of the optimum discriminator is itself a function of the density ratio $p_{gen}/p_{data}$, where $p_{gen}$ and $p_{data}$ are the distributions of the generated and the collected data, respectively.

-We generalize the observation of \eqref{eq:gan_density_ratio} and we propose a family of MI estimators based on the variational lower bound of the $f$-divergence \cite{Poole2019a, sason2016f}.
-In particular, we argue that the maximization of any $f$-divergence variational lower bound can lead to a MI estimator with excellent bias/variance trade-off.
+We generalize the observation of \eqref{eq:gan_density_ratio} and we propose a family of MI estimators based on the variational lower bound (VLB) of the $f$-divergence \cite{Poole2019a, sason2016f}.
+In particular, we argue that the maximization of any $f$-divergence VLB can lead to a MI estimator with excellent bias/variance trade-off.

 Since we typically have access only to joint data points $(\mathbf{x},\mathbf{y}) \sim p_{XY}(\mathbf{x},\mathbf{y})$, another relevant practical aspect is the sampling strategy to obtain data from the product of marginals $p_{X}(\mathbf{x})p_Y(\mathbf{y})$, for instance via a shuffling mechanism along $N$ realizations of $Y$.
-We analyze the impact that the permutation has on the training and we propose a derangement training strategy that achieves high performance requiring $\Omega(N)$ operations.
+We analyze the impact that the permutation has on the learning and training process and we propose a derangement training strategy that achieves high performance requiring $\Omega(N)$ operations.
 Simulation results demonstrate that the proposed approach exhibits improved estimations in a multitude of scenarios.

-In brief, we can summarize our contributions over the state-of-the-art as follows: \begin{itemize} \item For any $f$-divergence, we derive a training value function whose maximization leads to a given MI estimator. \item We compare different $f$-divergences and comment on the resulting estimator properties and performance. \item We propose a novel derangement training strategy that provides unbounded MI estimation, differently from a random permutation function. \item We unify the main discriminative estimators into a publicly available code which can be used to reproduce all the results of this paper. \end{itemize}
+In brief, we can summarize our contributions over the state-of-the-art as follows: \begin{itemize} \item For any $f$-divergence, we derive a training value function whose maximization leads to a given MI estimator. \item We compare different $f$-divergences and comment on the resulting estimator properties and performance. \item We study the impact of data derangement for the learning model and propose a novel derangement training strategy that overcomes the upper bound on the MI estimation \cite{McAllester2019}, contrarily to what happens when using a random permutation strategy. \item We unify the main discriminative estimators into a publicly available code which can be used to reproduce all the results of this paper. \end{itemize}